 So if you're wondering whether you can legally spy on your neighbours or other persons of interest with a drone, the answer is currently unclear.
 Anti-stalking legislation may forbid such activity in some cases, and some legal experts say recording activity on private property would be illegal in most states.
 Others say there really are no hard and fast rules at the moment.
 In any case, there's nothing encoded in law regarding recreational drones and privacy.

-In search of clarification, CHOICE turned to Matthew Craven, a partner at the law firm HWL Ebsworth, who has researched and written about drone privacy issues.
+In search of clarification, we turned to Matthew Craven, a partner at the law firm HWL Ebsworth, who has researched and written about drone privacy issues.

 "I am not aware of any case in Australia where a private individual has successfully taken action against a drone pilot for breaching their privacy, whether under the Privacy Act or under any other law," Craven tells us.